LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/statements-to-agent.md

 Yes.
 However, there’s an important exception: Conversation transcripts that are sent to consumers (e.g., by way of a post-conversation survey bot) don’t include private messages.

+**Can both agent and manager bots send private messages?**

+Yes, they can.

+**In which types of dialogs can a private message be sent?**

+You can send a private message in any type of dialog.

 **Are there any associated scripting functions?**

 Yes, there's the [sendPrivateMessage](conversation-builder-scripting-functions-send-messages.html#send-private-message-to-agent) function.